• HOME

 Rounds 8-12:SC in each stitch (12 St).

-Fasten off.
-Attach legs evenly spaced 3 rows up from bottom of body.
+Fasten off and then attach legs evenly spaced 3 rows up from bottom of body.

 With color A, make a magic circle or adjustable ring